Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/wCCD/wCCD-interacting.rst

         You can query several sets of addresses in the above array.

-    If you insert everything correctly, the JSON object should look similar to the below JSON object.
+    If you insert everything correctly, the JSON array should look similar to the below JSON array.

     .. code-block:: json